schmidt/nach-vorne.eu/_portfolio/planio.markdown

 description: >
   [Planio](https://plan.io) offers a web-based project management solution based on the open source software [Redmine](https://www.redmine.org).
-  Planio just updated their service to support small screen and wanted to add mobile apps for Android and iOS to their offering to make it easier for users to use their service on smart phones and tablets.
+  Planio just updated their service to support small screens.
+They wanted to add mobile apps for Android and iOS to their offering to make it easier for users to use their service on smart phones and tablets.
 Since I am an experienced Redmine developer and since I had created